Richard Lane

 Title: Deputy road test editor

-He loves putting readers in the driver's seat, so the road-test desk is a natural home.
 Assignments range from getting to grips with low-volume sports cars on windy airfields to scrutinising the latest global models from major OEMs, and of course strapping telemetry gear to the world's fastest cars at MIRA to see how quick they really are compared to rivals – and the makers’ claims.
-His writing is also regularly found in our features section, and he is often seen on Autocar's YouTube channel and heard on the Autocar podcast
+He's also a regular feature-writer for the magazine, and can be often seen on Autocar's YouTube channel and heard on the Autocar podcast

-Highlights at Autocar include a class win while driving a Bowler Defender in the British Cross Country Championship, riding shotgun with a flat-out Walter Röhrl, and setting the magazine's fastest road-test laptime at the wheel of a Ferrari 296 GTB.
+Highlights at Autocar include a class win while driving a Bowler Defender in the British Cross Country Championship, riding shotgun with a flat-out Walter Röhrl, and setting the magazine's fastest road-test lap-time to date at the wheel of a Ferrari 296 GTB.

 Richard is an expert in: